Agostini, Krausz and L’Huillier win physics Nobel for looking at electrons in fractions of seconds

-STOCKHOLM (AP) — Three scientists won the Nobel Prize in physics on Tuesday for their work on how electrons move around the atom during the tiniest fractions of seconds, a field that could one day lead to better electronics or disease diagnoses.
+STOCKHOLM (AP) — Three scientists won the Nobel Prize in physics on Tuesday for studying how electrons zip around the atom during in the tiniest fractions of seconds, a field that could one day lead to better electronics or disease diagnoses.

-Pierre Agostini of The Ohio State University in the U.S.; Ferenc Krausz of the Max Planck Institute of Quantum Optics and Ludwig Maximilian University of Munich in Germany; and Anne L'Huillier of Lund University in Sweden won the award.
+The award went to Pierre Agostini, Hungarian-born Ferenc Krausz and French-born Anne L'Huillier for their work with the tiny part of each atom that races around the center and that is fundamental to virtually everything: chemistry, physics, our bodies and our gadgets.

+Electrons move around so fast that they have been out of reach of human efforts to isolate them, but by looking at the tiniest fraction of a second possible, scientists now have a “blurry” glimpse of them and that opens up whole new sciences, experts said.

-Their experiments “have given humanity new tools for exploring the world of electrons inside atoms and molecules,” according to the Royal Swedish Academy of Sciences, which announced the prize in Stockholm.
-They “have demonstrated a way to create extremely short pulses of light that can be used to measure the rapid processes in which electrons move or change energy.”
+The scientists’ experiments “have given humanity new tools for exploring the world of electrons inside atoms and molecules,” according to the Royal Swedish Academy of Sciences, which announced the prize in Stockholm.

-At the moment, this science is about understanding our universe, but the hope is that it will eventually have many practical applications.
+At the moment, this science is about understanding our universe, but the hope is that it will eventually have many practical applications in electronics, diagnosing diseases and basic chemistry.

+But L'Huillier, of Lund University in Sweden, said her work shows how important it is to work on fundamental science regardless of future applications because she spent 30 years on it before possible real word uses became more apparent.

 “This is the most prestigious and I am so happy to get this prize.
 It’s incredible," she told the news conference announcing the prize.
 "As you know there are not so many women who got this prize so it’s very special.”

 The Nobel Prizes carry a cash award of 11 million Swedish kronor ($1 million).
-The money comes from a bequest left by the prize's creator, Swedish inventor Alfred Nobel, who died in 1896.
+The money comes from a bequest left by the prize's creator, Swedish inventor Alfred Nobel.
+The laureates are invited to receive their awards at ceremonies on Dec.
+10, the anniversary of Nobel's death.

-Last year, three scientists jointly won the physics prize for proving that tiny particles could retain a connection with each other even when separated.
-The phenomenon was once doubted but is now being explored for potential real-world applications such as encrypting information.

 The physics prize comes a day after Hungarian-American Katalin Karikó and American Drew Weissman won the Nobel Prize in medicine for discoveries that enabled the creation of mRNA vaccines against COVID-19.